cy235/Deploy_Dask_Jupyter_K8S_AWS/README.md

 # Deploy Dask and Jupyter into kubernetes cluster in Amazon Web Services
 In this project, I will deploy dask and jupyter into kubernetes (k8s) cluster in Amazon Web Services (AWS)

-## Set up a kubernetes cluster in AWS
+## Set Up a Kubernetes Cluster in AWS
 ### Prerequisites
 Before setting up the Kubernetes cluster, you’ll need an AWS account and an installation of the AWS Command Line Interface.